felixkellenbenz/algorithm-visualization/README.md

 # algorithm-visualization
-This is an application to visualize path finding algorithms.
-It's build with C++ and SDL2.
+This is an application to visualize and explore path finding algorithms on a 2D grid.
+This application was built to get more familiar with SDL2 and learn more about C++.

+# Implemented Algorithms

+# Development environment

+# Guide